You-are-techY/techyTodos/README.md

-You are techY Jr. Full Stack Javascript Developer Code Challenge
+You are techY Code Challenge
 ======
+## Jr. Full Stack Javascript Developer

 Our development team exclusively runs on end-to-end javascript for all of our projects.
 Our preferred stack is a MongoDB with a NodeJS server running ExpressJS middleware and a React/Redux web frontend.
 The server is written to deliver RESTful CRUD APIs for each resource.
 We usually handle styling with Sass.

 This code challenge is intended to make you familiar with our typical code base and our coding style while also allowing us to asses your style and general programming level.